Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 You'll also gain the capability to:
 - Create and manage agent sessions using the UI.
 - Route messages between agents using structured threads.
-- Customize and expand your agent ecosystem according to your specific needs.
+- Customise and expand your agent ecosystem according to your specific needs.